 Here is what’s on my palette currently:

-Cadmium Lemon (cool)
+Cadmium Lemon (cooler)

-Cadmium Yellow Medium (warm)
+Cadmium Yellow Medium (warmer)

-Quinacridone Red (cool for a red – for clean lavenders in my flowers rather than dirtier (too much blue) Alizarin)
+Quinacridone Red (cool for a red – for clean lavenders in my flowers rather than the dirtier (too much blue) Alizarin)

 Alizarin Crimson Permanent (cool for a red – can’t do without it for my darkest dark shadows when mixed with Ultramarine Blue – make sure you get ‘Permanent’ – otherwise it will fade over time and is more likely to crack)

 Cadmium Red Light (warm, but cooler or more toward yellow than cad red med)

 Transparent Oxide Orange (optional – replaces raw sienna)